ssmaceachern-dev/mythicalmonsters/chapter3_the_marketplace.md

 The limits of Apparel are mostly consigned to the boundaries of common sense.
 For example, a character with two hands can really only wear two gloves unless magical mutations or supernatural trickery grants them a third.

 ### Packs
-Packs are containers that allow characters to carry more on their person than their arms, armor, and apparel.
+Packs are containers that allow characters to carry more on their person in addition to their arms, armor, and apparel.
 Backpacks, satchels, bags, coin purses, and even carts represent packs that facilitate the containment of items every adventurer needs to continue their journeys.
 Packs, apart from having a quality and a size of their own, also possess a capacity rating.
 This value represents the maximum cumulative size it can carry.

 | Pack     | Capacity | Size Rating |
 | -------- | -------- | ----------- |